Office Open XML file formats

 The Office Open XML file formats are a set of file formats that can be used to represent electronic office documents.
-There are formats for word processing documents, spreadsheets and presentations as well as specific formats for material such as mathematical formulae, graphics, bibliographies etc.
+There are formats for word processing documents, spreadsheets and presentations as well as specific formats for material such as mathematical formulas, graphics, bibliographies etc.

 The formats were developed by Microsoft and first appeared in Microsoft Office 2007.
 They were standardized between December 2006 and November 2008, first by the Ecma International consortium, where they became ECMA-376, and subsequently, after a contentious standardization process, by the ISO/IEC's Joint Technical Committee 1, where they became ISO/IEC 29500:2008.

 Container

 Office Open XML documents are stored in Open Packaging Conventions (OPC) packages, which are ZIP files containing XML and other data files, along with a specification of the relationships between them.
 Depending on the type of the document, the packages have different internal directory structures and names.
 An application will use the relationships files to locate individual sections (files), with each having accompanying metadata, in particular MIME metadata.

 A basic package contains an XML file called [Content_Types].xml at the root, along with three directories: _rels, docProps, and a directory specific for the document type (for example, in a .docx word processing package, there would be a word directory).
 The word directory contains the document.xml file which is the core content of the document.